Using Enterprise Architect Elements

 Creating an instance from a Class

-If you have an element that is the classifier part of one of the above Classifier/Instance pairs, you can choose between two main approaches for creating the instance:
+If you have an element that is the classifier part of one of these Classifier/Instance pairs, you can choose between two main approaches for creating the instance:

 - Set the classifier of an existing instance - Click on the instance element in a diagram and then either press or right-click and select 'Advanced | Instance Classifier'; the same command sets the type of a Port or Part.